 - Primary and secondary texts pertinent to the individual’s area of specialization.

 The department does not impose numerical requirements on reading lists; the length of each list will be determined through consultation between the student and her or his dissertation director and exam committee members.
 These lists tend to fall between 50 and 75 texts.
 However, there has always been considerable variation, depending on the field and the student.
 Each student should have an early discussion with her or his dissertation director and exam committee members—in the fourth semester before submission of preliminary lists—that sets target numbers.

 Ph.D.
 Qualifying Examinations and Dissertation Proposal

-The Ph.D. exam will be taken no later than the first week of May of the third year (or the 6th semester), upon completion of course work.
+The Ph.D. exam will be taken no later than the last week of February of the third year (or the 6th semester), upon completion of course work.
 Students entering the program with an MA from another institution may choose to take the exam earlier.
 The Ph.D. exam and dissertation proposal should be successfully completed before the student embarks on a year abroad.